 During Token Creation Periods, these costs go rapidly high due to supply / demand:

 The miner who mines the block gets the transaction fees and decides which transactions to include in the block.
-User usually sets such gas price that is high enough to make miners want to include it.
+The user usually sets a gas price that is high enough to make miners want to include it.

-Miners mostly include transactions they received sorted from highest gas price to lowest until the block is full or until they reach one that has a gas price set lower than they are willing to bother with.
+Miners mostly include transactions they received sorted from highest gas price to lowest until the block is full or until they reach one that has a gas price set lower than they are willing to consider.

 This error means that user does not have enough Ether to cover the cost of gas.
-Each transaction (including token and contract transactions) require gas and that gas is paid in Ether.
+Each transaction (including token and contract transactions) require gas and which is paid in Ether.

 ERC-20 tokens operate on the Ethereum blockchain.
 You can store them using your Ethereum account in Trezor Suite.

-Every ERC-20 token can be stored using a Trezor device.
+Every ERC-20 token can be stored using a Trezor device, as detailed in the following step-by-step guide:

 If you do not know the contract address of the token you want to add, you can try searching for it on Etherscan by following these steps: